andymckenzie/dotfiles/README.md

 - 1Password (can generate random usernames/passwords easily with this)
 - Readline (displays text one word at a time via RSVP to facilitate faster reading; almost never use)

-##Essential Phone Apps
+##Phone Apps

 - Anki
 - Pomodoro (I usually set to 45 mins on; 12 mins off)
-- SimplyNoise (white/brown noise as a sleep aid in noisy environments)
+- SimplyNoise (brown noise as a sleep aid in noisy environments)
 - Fitbit
 - Spotify (**scrobble to last.fm to save record of songs**)
-- Heads Up

 #Configurations